mako-framework/docs/02_routing_and_controllers/02_controllers.md

 	return $this->fileResponse('/path/to/file.ext')->setName('foo.ext')->setType('text/plain');

-> Note that any errors that happen in the closure will not be displayed as it happens after the output has been sent to the client.
+> Note: Any errors that happen in the closure will not be displayed as it happens after the output has been sent to the client.
 You'll have to check your logs for errors.

 #### <a id="controller_helpers:redirect_response" href="#controller_helpers:redirect_response">Redirect response</a>